ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 `service_credentials_1` | Create role, Create DB | {ibm-cloud-base-user}
 {: caption="Table 1.
 Users in a PostgreSQL deployment" caption-side="top"}

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage PostgreSQL.
-You can also add users in the _Service Credentials_ panel, which allows users for PostgreSQL to be integrated with your {{site.data.keyword.cloud_notm}} account and [IAM](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-iam).

 ## The `admin` user